jimuyouyou/SearchableCookbook4Coder/README.md

 2. Add any pages to PhoneGap folder, preferabley html, but you can put any format<p>
 3. cd ../bin<p>
 4. ./refresh.sh <p>
 This simple linux script will link PhoneGap as a new plugin listed as left bar, and all pages under PhongeGap will be composed to one file named PhoneGap/index.html as a link.
-Of course, it is searchable!
+Of course, it is searchable!<p>
 5. open index.html page again and you will be able to search what you have just created rapidly<p>

 <h3>Toolsets already implemented:</h3><p>